laurent22/joplin/readme/gsoc2022/ideas.md

 Joplin offers a richtext/WYSIWYG typing experience alongside the Markdown editor but there are a number of areas that could do with improvement when it comes to integration with Joplin as a whole.

-Areas for consideration include increasing compatibility with Joplin-wide keybindings (many are currently static), limiting features of the editor not compatible with markdown formatting, reducing the impact of data changes caused by swapping between editors
+Areas for consideration include increasing compatibility with Joplin-wide keybindings (many are currently static), limiting features of the editor not compatible with markdown formatting, reducing the impact of data changes caused by swapping between editors.
+Also read the document about limitations of the editor: [https://joplinapp.org/rich_text_editor/](https://joplinapp.org/rich_text_editor/)

 Difficulty level: High